 As the program expands to other cities – there are plans to begin canvassing in Bridgeport, Norwalk and Fairfield next month – health officials are taking a closer look at why a segment of Connecticut’s population has remained uninsured.

 Since the Affordable Care Act was adopted in 2010 and Connecticut set up its health exchange three years later, the state’s uninsured rate has plunged.
 When the federal law passed, Connecticut’s uninsured rate hovered around 9 percent.

 But despite the progress, state officials are concerned about the tens of thousands who are still without coverage.
 That includes low-income families, legal immigrants who are not citizens, families with a mix of immigration statuses, non-English speakers, and people of color.

-Data show Connecticut residents who identified as black or African American are one and one-third times more likely to be uninsured compared to the total population.
-People who identified as Hispanic or Latino are two and a half times more likely to be uninsured.
-And households earning between $25,000 and $49,999 are one and two-third times more likely to lack coverage.
+Data show Connecticut residents who identified as black or African American are one-and-one-third times more likely to be uninsured compared to the total population.
+People who identified as Hispanic or Latino are two-and-a-half times more likely to be uninsured.
+And households earning between $25,000 and $49,999 are one-and-two-thirds times more likely to lack coverage.

 Undocumented residents are nearly five times more likely to be uninsured, Census data show, because their status makes them unable to secure coverage.

 Access Health reached out this year to people who don’t have insurance and others who recently obtained coverage to examine the barriers and motivating factors in signing up for health plans.